rsmp-nordic/core_v4/node_and_modules.md

 A manager sends commands to a service or the same type, and receives statuses and alarms from the service.

 A manager maintains a local cache of the status of the remote service.

+For example, here's a node that manages two services in another node:

 ```
 node B